johnwslee/extrucal_machine-learning/README.md

 In the beginning, this study started with a simple purpose of just demonstrating that machine learning model can learn very complicated pattern and can perform as well as an analytical solution.
 However, while I was working on modeling, I found out that the model didn't perform well for the smallest extruder (i.e. 25mm).
 Initially, I thought that it was due to the fact that the throughputs at zero screw RPM were included in the train data.
 I also suspected that either the log transformation of the throughput might have affected the performance of the model (because the distribution of throughputs after log transformation looked really weird) or the throughputs of the 25mm extruder were just too small to be considered significant by the model.
 In the end, it was clear that, since `CatBoostRegresser`, which is a tree-based model, was used, the errors for the `extruder_size` that were not included in the train data were higher than those sizes that were included in the train data.

 In conclusion, this study clearly showed that one should always be careful with the prediction when using the tree-based models with the feature data which were not included in the train data.

+## How to Run the Notebooks Locally

+To download the contents of this GitHub page on to your local machine, follow these steps:

+1. Copy and paste the following link: `git clone https://github.com/johnwslee/extrucal_machine-learning.git` to your Terminal.

+2. On your terminal, type: `cd extrucal_machine-learning`.

+3. To run a development instance locally, first create a virtualenv by typing: `conda env create -f env.yml`

+4. Type the following command to activate the virtualenv: `conda activate extrucal_ml`

+5. Run the notebooks in notebook folder in order.